-Every day, after the Ish’aa Prayer (Prayer after the sunset), Ibrahim and his 3 friends would meet at the treehouse they had built at one of the Chinar trees in the back of their garage.
+Every day, after the Ish’aa Prayer (Prayer after sunset), Ibrahim and his three friends would meet at the treehouse they had built at one of the Chinar trees situated behind their garage.

-The garage is placed on the highway but on the backside of the garage are tens of Chinar trees on one of which, Ibrahim and his friends relax after the day’s hard work.
-Most of the time, the garage is full of old wrecked and rusted cars.
-The surroundings are not well too.
-You will find polythene, plastic, tin, etc everywhere.
+The garage is located near the street and its backyard is lined with Chinar trees on one of which, Ibrahim and his friends relax after the day’s hard work.
+The surroundings are not well.
+There is rust everywhere.
+Most of the time, the garage is filled with old, wrecked, and rusted cars.
+You will find polythene, plastic, tin, and junk everywhere.
 It is not a good spot to look at and please your soul.
-There is rust everywhere.
-But the backside is the place, you wouldn’t want to miss out.
+But the backside is the place, you wouldn’t want to miss.

-Precisely 12 Chinar trees lined up in a very serene manner that pleases everyone’s soul.
-On the Chinar tree in middle is a small 7 by 10 ft. cabin which looks like a castle on a cloud.
+Precisely 12 Chinar trees are lined up in a very serene manner that can please anyone’s soul.
+On one of the Chinar trees in middle, is a small 7 by 10 ft. cabin which looks like a castle on a cloud.

 The treehouse is made of wood.
-No color, no design, nothing, just simple wood making up the cabin.
-It has a single-window which instead of glass is covered by transparent polythene.
+No color, no design, nothing, just simple wood.
+It has a single window which instead of glass is covered by transparent polythene.
 In one of the corners of the treehouse is a gas stove for cooking.
-Those old-school yellowish single light bulbs in the middle of the treehouse dazzling with yellow light like candles are lit in there.
+Those old-school yellowish low-power light bulbs in the middle of the treehouse dazzle with yellow light just like candles.

-A huge copper plate in the middle of the treehouse for the winter seasons lit the fire in it and heat the surroundings.
+A huge copper plate is placed in the middle of the treehouse.
+During winter seasons, fire is lit in it to heat up the surroundings.

 In the Autumn season, chinar appears to be on fire.
-Its leaves are blended well from red to yellow as they are on fire.
+Its leaves are blended well from red to yellow as they are burning with desire.

-In one such autumn night, when it was raining heavily and the leaves were also making noise with wind and droplets, Ibrahim and his friends returned from the Masjid to the treehouse.
-“SHHHHH…” was the sound rain was making.
+On one such autumn night, it was raining heavily, leaves making noise with the wind and droplets tripping down, Ibrahim and his friends were walking from Masjid to the treehouse.
+“SHHHHH…” was the sound produced by rain.

 They had brought a trout fish, a bunch of soft drinks and some potatoes were already in the treehouse to make chips from.

-The friends climbed the ladder leading to the treehouse one by one until the last person got in. then they closed the door.
-One of the friends began making chips from some potatoes, one began frying the trout, one began setting up the place and Ibrahim worked to set up their heater.
+The friends climbed the ladder leading to the treehouse one by one until the last person got in.
+Then they closed the door.
+One of the friends started making chips and the trout, one began setting up the place and Ibrahim worked to set up their heater.

 After some thirty minutes of work, everything was ready.
-The friends sat in a circle, heater in the middle, food distributed and everything taking place under the yellow lamp.
+The friends sat in a circle around the heater, food distributed and everything took place under the yellow lamp.

-While eating, one of the friends asked, “I have a guilt I can never forgive myself for.”
+While eating, one of the friends said, “I have a guilt I can never forgive myself for.”

 “And what is that?” asked the first one.

 “We had a girl in our school that I liked very much.
 She was like a sister to me.
-On the last day of school, she was sitting to my left side on the school bus.
-Remembering that this might be our last ‘together,’ I subconsciously gripped softly my left hand to her shoulder and tried to drag her to me, to hug her when I realized what I was doing.
-I suddenly backed off.
-But till this day, I regret that action of mine.”
+On the last day of school, she was sitting on my left side in the school bus.
+Remembering that this might be our last moment ‘together,’ I subconsciously gripped my left hand softly on her shoulder and tried to drag her towards me to hug her, but I realized what I was doing and suddenly backed off.
+And till this day, I regret that action of mine.”

-“So, what is your guilt you can never forgive yourself for Ibrahim?” asked the third friend to Ibrahim.
+“So, what is your guilt you can never forgive yourself for Ibrahim?” asked the third friend.

 “It is a long story,” Ibrahim replied.

-“Where do you think, we are rushing to?” the second friend asked him to continue.
+“Where do you think we are rushing to?” the second friend asked.

 “I don’t know what you will think of me, but I will share it with you.
 So, friends… bear with me.”

-I used to study at Dialgam Higher secondary school when I saw her in class 9th for the first time.
-She was no special to me.
+I studied in Dialgam Higher secondary school and I saw her for the first time in class 9th.
+She wasn’t special to me.
 I never intended to talk to her.
 She was not my type.
 Her name was Batool.

-I was always the center of attention, one way or other.
-It was very hard for me to display myself as ‘not a winner in any situation.
+I was always the center of attention, one way or the other.
+It was very hard for me to display myself as ‘not a winner in any situation.’

-I spent 4 years with Batool, together in one class. we would talk several times a day, and it was normal.
+I spent 4 years with Batool, together in one class.
+We would talk several times a day and it was normal.
 When we were in class 12th, I began hearing about her more frequently.
-One day or other I will be hearing from a guy that he was proposing to her and she would always respond with a big ‘NO!’
+One day or the other I used to hear from a guy that he proposed her and she would always respond with a big ‘NO!’

-I began to see it as a challenge.
+As days passed by, hearing about it a lot and often, I began to see it as a challenge.
 Everyone would say it is increasing her “Rank” and she is extra proud of herself.
-Some began to say that she is serene just from her appearance and that he knows her secrets.
+Some began to say that she is serene just from her appearance and that they knows her secrets.
 Some would say she changes guys as we change clothes.
-Some would say all she wants is money and in nutshell, talks never stopped.
+Some would say all she wants is money and in nutshell, gossip never stopped.

 “I bet she would have not less than three boyfriends.”
 My friend replied to him.